Are you Ready for Divorce?

 Take this Quiz and Find out

-Money that one spouse pays to another spouse for support, both during and after divorce, may be called many different things.
+Money that one spouse pays to another spouse for support, both during and after divorce, may be called by different names.
 Depending upon the state you live in, such support may be referred to as alimony, maintenance, or spousal support.
-(I will use these terms interchangeably in this article.)
-No matter what you call it, though, the laws surrounding spousal support are often extremely complex.
+No matter what you call it, though, the laws surrounding spousal support are often complicated and vague.

 How Maintenance Works